 Drug interactions may change how your medications work or increase your risk for serious side effects.
 This document does not contain all possible drug interactions.
 Keep a list of all the products you use (including prescription/nonprescription drugs and herbal products) and share it with your doctor and pharmacist.
 Do not start, stop, or change the dosage of any medicines without your doctor's approval.

 If someone has overdosed and has serious symptoms such as passing out or trouble breathing, call 911.
 Otherwise, call a poison control center right away.
 US residents can call their local poison control center at 1-800-222-1222.
 Canada residents can call a provincial poison control center.

 Do not share this medication with others.

-Laboratory and/or medical tests (such as growth hormone levels, EKG, blood sugar tests, hemoglobin A1c, liver function tests, mineral levels in the blood, hormonal levels including cortisol and thyroid) should be performed before you start treatment, periodically to monitor your progress, or to check for side effects.
+Lab and/or medical tests (such as growth hormone levels, EKG, blood sugar tests, hemoglobin A1c, liver function, mineral levels in the blood, hormonal levels including cortisol and thyroid) should be done before you start using this medication and while you are using it.
+Keep all medical and lab appointments.
 Consult your doctor for more details.